sharife/goldenthread-v2/site/content/get-involved/submissions/_index.md

   text: "[Join](https://goldenthread.secure.force.com/signup/?cfid=a05j000000Lsdh\
     QAAR) our email list to receive general announcements."
 ---
-### Golden Thread is now accepting submissions for ReOrient Festival 2021!
+### Full-length Plays Are Considered for New Threads Staged Reading Series and Future Productions.

 **Golden Thread** produces passionate and provocative plays from and about the Middle East that celebrate the multiplicity of its perspectives and identities.
 We are a developmental catalyst and vibrant artistic home to artists at various stages of their careers.
 We bring the Middle East to the American stage, creating treasured cultural experiences for audiences of all ages and backgrounds.